US adds cameras at Mexico border despite drop in crossings

-Documents obtained by The Associated Press show the Department of Defense, at the request of the Department of Homeland Security, sent 60 mobile surveillance cameras and 540 additional troops to the southwest border this month.
+Documents obtained by The Associated Press show the Department of Defense, at the request of the Department of Homeland Security, started manning 60 more mobile surveillance cameras this month after deploying 540 additional troops to the southwest border.
 The documents are unclassified but for official use only and were part of PowerPoint slides created last week to brief Lt.
 Gen. Laura J. Richardson, commander of U.S. Army North, the primary unit overseeing military operations at the border.

-The cameras will stay in place until the pandemic has ended, said Matthew Dyman, a spokesman for Customs and Border Protection, which is under the Department of Homeland Security.
-He said he couldn't immediately explain why the cameras are needed, adding that the request was “law enforcement sensitive."
+The cameras are owned by Customs and Border Protection but manned by the military and will be removed after the pandemic has ended, said Matthew Dyman, a spokesman for Customs and Border Protection, which is under the Department of Homeland Security.

+The reason for the additional cameras was not “based on border flow numbers" but on rising coronavirus cases in Mexico, he said.

+“Each person that avoids arrest and makes further entry into the United States has the potential to be carrying the COVID-19 virus and puts American lives at risk," Dyman said in a email.

 Apprehensions of people crossing illegally have declined by 77% since a peak in May, according to Customs and Border Protection.
 April figures have not been released yet but are expected to be even lower.

-The cameras were set up as President Donald Trump announced he would sign an executive order Wednesday placing a 60-day pause on issuing green cards in an effort to limit competition for jobs in a U.S. economy wrecked by the coronavirus.
+The cameras were set up days before President Donald Trump signed an executive order Wednesday placing a 60-day pause on issuing green cards in an effort to limit competition for jobs in a U.S. economy wrecked by the coronavirus.

+The military help means more Border Patrol agents can focus on apprehending people who cross illegally or expelling foreigners under a rarely used public health law that the Trump administration tapped amid the pandemic, Dyman said.

-The addition of the mobile cameras, which are are mounted in the back of trucks, bring the total to 192, according to the documents.
+The addition of the mobile cameras, which are are mounted in the back of trucks, bring the total to at least 192, according to the documents.

 Southern border expert David Shirk sees no justification for adding cameras and troops.
 He pointed out that Mexico so far has a fraction of the number of COVID-19 cases that have been confirmed in the United States, while deportees flown back from the U.S. have introduced cases in their home countries.